swmacdonald/docker-sabnzbd/README.md

 Notes
 -----

-- If you wish to not lose ruTorrent configuration when you re-create the container, use the ``-v /some/path:/app/rutorrent`` option.
 - The DNS options are there to protect against DNS requests leaking.
 You may use whatever DNS servers you wish.